biazhong/test/files/A Demo Application.md

 ### 2.3 The PASS Procedure
 The screenshot below displays the PyPRS GUI during the PASS procedure execution:

-The performance of the PASS procedure on this problem is summarized in the table below, which reports the average mean of the survive alternatives, Wall-Clock Time, Total Simulation Time, Total Sample Size, Utilization, and the 95% confidence intervals for the five metrics.
+After using the PASS to solve the problem, the results are summarized in the table below, which reports the average mean of the survive alternatives, Wall-Clock Time, Total Simulation Time, Total Sample Size, Utilization, and the 95% confidence intervals for the five metrics.
 Note that for the PASS procedure, we report the average mean of the surviving alternatives instead of the PCS, as multiple alternatives may remain when the procedure terminates.

 | Metric                              | Value       | 95% Confidence Interval |
 |-------------------------------------|-------------|-------------------------|